Opaque Cybercheck AI crime fighting tool accused of contributing to multiple wrongful convictions

 Continued skepticism from defense attorneys and judges may also erode public confidence in the justice and police systems.

-The situation is also seen to underscore the necessity for appropriate regulatory frameworks governing the use of AI in law enforcement, notably that these kinds of technologies undergo rigorous testing and validation before being deployed in high-risk areas such as criminal justice.
+The situation is also seen to highlight the necessity for appropriate regulatory frameworks governing the use of AI in law enforcement, notably that these kinds of technologies undergo rigorous testing and validation before being deployed in high-risk areas such as criminal justice.

 Hardly surprisingly, Mosher's refusal to allow meaningful analysis of his Cybercheck system begs more questions than answers about its accuracy and reliability.
 That his personal credibility is also in the spotlight does little to help his cause.